-Your lungs are filled with air sacs, which transfer air from your lungs to your blood.
-When you have ARDS, fluid leaks from the blood vessels in your airway into these tiny air sacs, limiting how much oxygen that can move from the air sacs to your blood.
+Your lungs are filled with air sacs, which transfer oxygen from the air from your lungs to your blood.
+If you have ARDS, fluid leaks from the blood vessels in your airway into these tiny air sacs, limiting how much oxygen that can move from the air sacs to your blood.
 Other air sacs become unstable and collapse, also limiting their ability to function.
 Your body’s organs depend on the oxygen and nutrients blood brings.
 If your blood does not have enough oxygen to meet your organs’ needs, they stop functioning properly.
 This may lead to failure of additional organs.

 Although ARDS can be triggered by several causes, including trauma or aspiration, the most common cause of ARDS is sepsis.
 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and treatment for survival.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 The symptoms of ARDS are typical of someone who is having a hard time breathing.
 This includes:

 - Difficulty taking breaths